-It’s not abnormal to experience a “gush” especially when changing positions or pass a few small clots, and the color will go from red to pink to brownish in the first 2-6 weeks after birth.
+It’s not abnormal to experience a “gush”, especially when changing positions or passing a few small clots, and the color will go from red to pink to brownish in the first 2-6 weeks after birth.

 Signs to contact your provider are bleeding that saturates a pad in 2 hours or less, bleeding that increases after it has slowed and doesn’t decrease with rest, cramping and clotting after the first few days, discharge with a foul smell, running a temperature, or bleeding beyond 6 weeks postpartum.